Keeping you safe

 - All staff will wear a standard surgical mask within the centre and will adhere to social distancing where they are not required to be in close contact in order to deliver clinical care

-- All clinical staff such as radiographers, nurses and exercise leads will wear a surgical mask, gloves and an apron whilst they carry out your care.
+- In addition to a surgical mask, all clinical staff such as radiographers, nurses and exercise leads will wear additional PPE (e.g. gloves, visor, apron) as appropriate whilst they carry out your care.
 This is to maintain the safety of our service offering to you as patients

 All employees and visitors are asked to practice increased vigilance with hygiene and infection control, with hand sanitizer available throughout our centres, hand washing guides displayed and other reminder notices in centres.

 Telehealth is the use of videoconferencing (live video on computer) for appointments with your consultant when they are at a different location to you.
 You may have seen videoconferencing used on television when the host of a show is interviewing a guest overseas.

 Your telehealth appointment will be private and confidential.
 The image and sound are transferred in an encrypted form so that your appointment is completely confidential.
 A six digit password will be provided to you which you will also need to use to connect to the consultation.
 This offers an additional layer of security to the consultation.
 Please ensure you have this password given to you by either your doctor or the admin team.